-Department of Social Justice & Community Studies
+Social Justice and Community Studies

-The Department of Social Justice & Community Studies (SJCS) at Saint Mary's University offers students and professionals a strong interdisciplinary training to promote social responsibility and the development of active citizens.
+The Department of Social Justice & Community Studies (SJCS) at Saint Mary's University offers a strong interdisciplinary training to promote social responsibility and the development of active citizens.
 It does this by fostering intersectional knowledge and community engagement around issues such as gender and sexuality; Indigenous-settler relations, and settler colonialism; race and critical whiteness; citizenship and migration status; urban politics and histories; material conditions and resource distribution; and social organizing and organizational theory, in order to build stronger institutional and community relationships with and between diverse Indigenous peoples, African Nova Scotians, immigrant peoples, and historically settled white Nova Scotians and Canadians.
 Among the key ways in which SJCS at SMU builds intersectional knowledge and relationships is by fostering mutual engagement between community members, the university, and the city, and mobilizing social justice and community work on and off campus.

 See Social Justice & Community Studies course options here.